zsrobinson/wordle/README.md

 Visit Project: https://wordle.zsrobinson.com ([Alternate Link](https://zsrobinson.github.io/wordle))

 An imitation of the popular word game "Wordle".
+This game doesn't limit you to only one wordle per day.
+Each time you refresh the page, there is a new word.

 ### Dependancies

 * jQuery
-* google-10000-english-usa-no-swears-medium.txt from [first20hours/google-10000-english](https://github.com/first20hours/google-10000-english) on GitHub
+* Word Lists from [3b1b](https://github.com/3b1b/videos/tree/master/_2022/wordle/data) on GitHub